MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Sites/New-MgSiteTermStoreGroupSetChild.md

   - `[Key <String>]`: Key for the key-value pair.
   - `[Value <String>]`: Value for the key-value pair.

-RELATIONS <IMicrosoftGraphTermStoreRelation1[]>: To indicate which terms are related to the current term as either pinned or reused.
+RELATIONS <IMicrosoftGraphTermStoreRelation[]>: To indicate which terms are related to the current term as either pinned or reused.
   - `[Id <String>]`: Read-only.
   - `[FromTerm <IMicrosoftGraphTermStoreTerm1>]`: term
     - `[(Any) <Object>]`: This indicates any property can be added to this object.